sin-x/HackerRank-FPGA-Interview/3-Logic_Reduction.md

+### Question 1
-##### 1) Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?
+**Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?**
 ```
 ((A xor B) and C) or ((A xor B) and not C)
 ```